|List of Activities||Sea|

 Thong Nai Pan is a great place to get pampered and to try rejuvenation.
 There are lots of places offering Thai massage on both beaches.
 Although the big hotels offer a full range of spa and beauty treatments, the common consensus is that Tanaporn Massage House is better and cheaper.

 The Yoga Studio is in the forest on the road to Thong Nai Pan Yai.
 It is a tranquil setting ideal for yoga.
+THE YOGA STUDIO IS CLOSED

 To be in Thong Nai Pan is to experience the glory of nature's beauty - the beach, the mountains and the jungle are full of things to admire.
 It makes a pleasant half hour just strolling around and seeing how many varieties of flower you can find.

 For those who enjoy bird watching there are a number of birds to see in the area.
 These include sea eagles, black eagles and the greater racket tailed drongo.
-Sunrise Villa in the hills behind Phuwadee resort on Noi is the ideal place to spot birds.

 Thong Nai Pan is a safe area to walk around after dark.
 There is enough lighting to see where you are going and you are unlikely to encounter any problems if you remain polite. it is a good idea to wear something on your feet as you can stub your toe or get a cut.
 You can find taxis to ferry you between the two beaches in the villages.